Utilities and Services

 Phones, Internet & Satellite Services

-ADSL and wi-fi are widely available but you may have to wait a long time to get a phone if there isn’t one already installed.
+Wireless broadband and wi-fi are widely available.
 Speeds are typically lower than in the UK, with varying degrees of reliability.
 Charges are comparable to those in the UK.
+ADSL is also available but you may have to wait a long time to get a phone if there isn’t one already installed.

-Because a ‘landline is expensive to install; typically £1,000, most ex-pats relay on ‘Skype’ technology via the Internet to keep in touch with family and friends back home.
+Because a ‘landline is expensive to install; typically £1,000, most MEMBERS rely on ‘Skype’ and similar technologies via the Internet to keep in touch with family and friends back home.

 Mobile phone costs are reasonable and the two main suppliers TurkCell and Telsim provide an acceptable level of service at a reasonable cost.